reach-sh/reach-lang/docs/src/frontend/index.md

 `{!js} await waitUntilTime(add(await getNetworkTime(), delta), onProgress)`.
 As with `{!js} waitUntilTime`, the `{!js} onProgress` callback is optional.

 One use case example of `{!js} wait` is to emit an event and then call `stdlib.wait(delta, onProgress)` to ensure the event has time to complete.
-(In the example below, `wt` is shorthand for "wait time.")
+(In the example below, `wt` is shorthand for "wait time".)

 ```js
 waitToPay: async (price) => {